Although these two terms are similar, they are not quite the same thing.

 High resolution images take significantly longer to download, even though they don’t improve the quality of the image!
 For this reason, large JPG or JPEG files need to be compressed in order to improve online display speed.

-You can use our free JPEG compression software here: www.compressjpeg.org.
+You can use our free Compress JPEG software here: www.compressjpeg.org.